 - a.
 Ground Level Façade: set back approximately 3.0m or more from the property line. - b.
 Majority of the Podium: set back approximately 2.0m or more from the property line. - c.
-Street Wall: 3 to 5 storeys in height2. - d.
-Upper Storey: set back the 5th storey 2.4m or more from the edge of the podium. - e.
+Street Wall: 3 to 5 storeys in height. - d.
+Upper Storey: set back the 5th storey 2.5m or more from the edge of the podium. - e.
 Towers: set back approximately 9m from the street property line. - f.
-Building Massing: locate within a 5:1 inclined setback starting at approximately 18m above grade at the street property line, up to approximately 63m.
-No further setbacks are required above 63m.
+Building Massing: locate within a 5:1 inclined setback starting at the top of the podium (at the street property line).
+No further setbacks are required once the tower setback (e.) is reached.

-1 Minimum setbacks will be confirmed in the zoning bylaw.
 Setbacks exclude parapets, cornices, balconies, guardrails and other minor architectural elements.